 1. Treasure Island Eco Resort

-Get the real Tongan experience at Treasure Island Eco Resort and their eight traditionally thatched fales (bungalows).
-The resort on Eueiki Island has 48 acres (19ha) of private island for its guests, offering an off-the-grid experience with solar power and a rainwater filtration system.
+Get the real island experience at Treasure Island Eco Resort and its eight traditionally thatched fales.
+The resort on Eueiki Island has 48 acres (19 ha) of private island for its guests, offering an off-the-grid experience with solar power and a rainwater filtration system.
 Enjoy unique whale swimming experiences from the resort’s outrigger or enjoy complimentary use of kayaks, snorkelling gear and volleyball equipment.
-Meals are available as part of a meal plan at the on-site restaurant, and children are only allowed under special arrangements.
+Meals are available as part of a meal plan at the on-site restaurant, and note that children under 12 are only allowed under special arrangements.
 The resort is open for the whale season until November.
-Learn more about this resort in the 5 Best Eco Resorts in Vava’u.
+Learn more about this resort in the 5 Best Eco-Resorts in Vava’u.

-A boutique resort on the waterfront of ‘Utungake Island, which is connected to the main island by a causeway, Mystic Sands is easy to get to from Neiafu, yet provides a tranquil retreat.
+A boutique resort on the waterfront of ‘Utungake Island, which is connected to the main island by a causeway, Mystic Sands is easy to get to from Neiafu yet provides a tranquil retreat.
 Stay in one of the modernly-furnished double or family rooms with ocean views and the beach just steps away.
 Each room has kitchenette facilities for self-catering (including a coffee plunger – woohoo!) but you might just feel that the included breakfast is enough, while you may also want to take the opportunity to order the meals available or even try an umu.
-The hosts can also organise a number of activities around the island or you can just make do with the complimentary use of snorkelling gear, kayaks, swimming pool and beach games.
-See more accommodation like this in the 10 Best Family Accommodation in Vava’u.
+The hosts can also organise a number of activities around the island for you or you can just make do with the complimentary use of the kayaks, swimming pool and beach games.
+See more family-friendly stays in the 10 Best Family Accommodations in Vava’u.

 Check Mystic Sands out:

-A resort easy to access from Neiafu, the Tongan Beach Resort is on ‘Utugake Island with its own stretch of sandy paradise and a private jetty.
+Another resort easy to access from Neiafu, Tongan Beach Resort is also on ‘Utungake Island with its own stretch of sandy paradise and a private jetty.
 Relax in the open-air restaurant with an a la carte menu and a wealth of cocktails, or lounge in the day beds soaking in the Tongan sun.
-There’s an amazing snorkelling spot just off the beach where you might meet the resident turtle.
-A small swimming pool and complimentary use of kayaks are also available.
-The Tongan Beach Resort caters to couples, families and group with double and family rooms available – all metres away from the water’s edge.
+There’s an amazing snorkelling spot just off the beach where you might meet the resident turtle, while complimentary use of kayaks is also available.
+The Tongan Beach Resort caters to couples, families and groups with double and family rooms available – all metres away from the water’s edge.

 Check Tongan Beach Resort out:

 Get the private island experience at the Mounu Island Resort.
 The island features vivid white coral sands and is surrounded by a coral reef ideal for snorkelling, kayaking and kitesurfing.
 There are exclusively four fales to choose from, each with its own piece of private waterfront.
 Each fale is made from timber and with a shingle roof to be in harmony with the natural environment.
-Whale watching, scuba diving and more are also available from the island through the island’s own operation, Whale Watch Vava’u.
+Whale watching is also available from the island through the island’s own operation, Whale Watch Vava’u.
 Learn more in the 10 Best Whale Swim Tours in Vava’u.

-Stay in one of the four over-water beach huts at the Blue Lagoon Resort.
+Stay in one of the four overwater beach huts at the Blue Lagoon Resort.
 Each beach hut is unique being either a bungalow or split-level and most have a private deck.
 Whatever you choose, your simplistic yet quirky abode is fully powered by solar and wind energy.
 The resort caters to couples, families and groups, where time can be shared swimming with whales on their own reputable whale-watching tour, watching whales from the beach, kayaking and snorkelling.
 Food is served as part of a meal plan at the on-site restaurant.
 Note that the resort is only open from July to October (the whale season).

-An adult-only resort in Vava’u, the Dream Island Resort is exclusively for guests over the age of 16.
-There’s a choice of beach bungalows and garden bungalows, both with luxury king beds, mosquito nets and a private verandah.
+An adults-only castaway experience in Vava’u, the Dream Island Resort is exclusively for guests over the age of 16.
+There’s a choice of three beach bungalows and one garden bungalow all very spacious with queen beds, an outside ensuite and a private verandah.
 Your time on the (almost) uninhabited Euakafa Island is a relaxing one with some strong Robinson Crusoe vibes.
-You can spend your time hiking, watching whales from the beach, snorkelling in the island’s coral reef, watching birds and flying foxes.
+You can spend your time hiking, watching whales from the beach, snorkelling in the island’s coral reef, and watching birds and flying foxes.
 Needless to say, this is not the place to be if you’re not into providing your own entertainment.
 Meal plans are advised, which include breakfast, lunch and a three-course dinner in the dining fale that, admittedly, is in need of some repair after cyclone damage.
-Learn more about adult-only holidays in The Adult-Only Guide to Vava’u.
+Learn more about adults-only holidays in The Adults-Only Guide to Vava’u.